No dough if patients don’t show

 5. Show appreciation to patients who show up

 If patients shows up for their appointments and arrive on time, thank them.
 It’s such a small gesture, but it can have such a big impact.
-Honestly, this small gesture helps to build patient loyalty, and it will likely encourage them to continue to show up for their scheduled appointments in a timely fashion.
+Honestly, this small gesture helps to build patient loyalty, and it will likely encourage your patients to continue to show up for their scheduled appointments in a timely fashion.

 6. Provide creative appointment card reminders